 Sign Up For Barclays Dream Account for 1.90% APY (link opens in new tab)

 Maximize your 401k!
 If your company has an optional 401k, utilize this!
 If they offer a 401k match, put in enough to get the maximum match!
 Let’s say your company offers you a 6% match, that means you should put a minimum of 6% of your salary (per paycheck) into your 401k and your company will match you dollar for dollar up to that 6%.
 That means that you are putting away 6%, but your essentially receiving an additional 6% for an equivalent 12% of your salary being put away for retirement.
 In 30 years we are going to have a huge issue with social security not having enough funds for the overwhelming number of people that will need to rely upon it.
 We will have a 40 trillion dollar deficit.
 Don’t rely upon the government, make smart choices now.
 Compounding interest in your twenties, will increase your 401k investment and allow you to retire at a decent age, whereas if you wait, you will be working long into your seventies.
 Invest in yourself now!

 I signed up for Chase Sapphire Reserve card.
 It has a ton of travel perks.
 Yes, it has a $450 annual fee, however, the perks outweigh the fee.
-You receive $300 per year in travel credit (spend $300 dollars on anything travel related throughout the year and Chase refunds that money to your card), $100 global entry fee credit (allows for automatic TSA Precheck), complimentary airport lounge access (great if you need a light meal or shower while traveling), 3X points on travel and dining expenses, as well as a great rewards program that you can receive 1.5X more for using your points to book travel through Chase, and other benefits: Chase Sapphire Reserve Travel Benefits.
+You receive $300 per year in travel credit (spend $300 dollars on anything travel related throughout the year and Chase refunds that money to your card), $100 global entry fee credit (allows for automatic TSA Precheck), complimentary airport lounge access with Priority Pass (great if you need a light meal or shower while traveling), 3X points on travel and dining expenses, as well as a great rewards program that you can receive 1.5X more for using your points to book travel through Chase, and other benefits: Chase Sapphire Reserve Travel Benefits.